karlbenedict/GEOG485-585/lecture03_Mod02_a_02_a.md

 	* Changing items in the interface as the user zooms in on a map
 	* Displaying additional information outside the map when the user clicks a location in the map
 	* Synchronizing the behavior of multiple maps as the user interacts with one map
-* Requires higher-level Javascript that we will cover in this course
+* Requires higher-level Javascript than we will cover in this course